retroplasma/earth-reverse-engineering/README.md

 ![header](header.png "Header image: 37.793647, -122.398938")

 This is an attempt to reverse-engineer undocumented parts of Google Earth.
-Main goal is to document the results and to provide code that emerges.
+The goal is to document the results and to provide code that emerges.
+Similar work is being done for Apple Maps [here](https://github.com/retroplasma/flyover-reverse-engineering).

+#### Status
+The focus has been on the 3D satellite mode, which required digging into:
+- URL structures
+- octrees and conversion from geo coordinates
+- Protobuf formats of assets and metadata
+- postprocessing steps (e.g. unpacking of meshes and textures)

+Code was written and tested with various regions and cities:
+- Flycam client (native + WebAssembly)
+- OBJ exporter (works without photogrammetry or graphics debuggers)

-#### Client
+#### Flycam client
 [here](./client/)

-#### Earth to OBJ file downloader
+#### OBJ exporter
 We can dump a textured 3D model (*.obj with *.bmp and *.jpg) using the following scripts.
 They require [Node.js](https://nodejs.org/en/) v8 and [npm](https://www.npmjs.com/):
 ```sh
 # Install dependencies (tested with node@8.15.0, npm@6.4.1)